MuESSLi

 Sector coupling is expected to help increase the share of intermittent sources and the energy system overall efficiency.
 However, such coupling is highly complex: extended and interlinked time and geographical scales, systemic effects, multiplicity of actors and value chain stage, investment risks and capital intensity, regulation and technology uncertainty etc. How to plan for sector coupling giving such complexity?

-Planning studies (e.g. expansion, adequacy) often rely on so-called Energy System Optimisation Models based on mathematical programming formalisms.
-They usually rely on perfect market assumptions, at yearly and European scales.
-They ensure technical feasibility to a certain extent by accounting for energy balances dynamically and technical constraints.
-Here, complexity implies trade-offs between accuracy and tractability (and interpretability).
-In practice, related tools, knowledge and data are spread among the actors, making the planning task even more difficult.
+Planning studies (e.g. expansion, adequacy) often rely on so-called Energy System Optimisation Models (ESOMs) which can represent energy (esp. power) systems at national and European scales, over long-term horizons (tens of years).
+They are based on mathematical programming formalisms, and rely on perfect market and perfect foresight assumptions.
+They ensure a certain fidelity with respect to reality by accounting for hourly energy balances and technical constraints.
+Their complexity implies challenging trade-offs between fidelity to and tractability (but also interpretability).
+This challenge has been and continues to be extensively studied in the literature.
+Collaborative studies are even more challenging when tools, knowledge and data are spread among the actors.

-One way of tackling the abovementioned challenges is “couple” modelling tools.
-Examples from the literature, especially on expansion planning, include uni or bidirectional coupling strategies, the later bringing challenges on the nature of the feedback loop.
+One way of tackling the abovementioned challenges is to “couple” modelling tools.
+Successful examples from the literature, e.g. for expansion planning, illustrate difficult and case specific implementations, especially when defining the feedback loop.

 Objectives:

-The MuESSLi (Multi-Energy System Smart Linking) project aims to bring model coupling to another level by first building proxies of models before coupling them.
+The MuESSLi (Multi-Energy System Smart Linking) project aims to bring model coupling to another level by building data-driven proxies of models before coupling them.
 “Smart-linking” will allow for solving bigger problems, while ensuring cooperation between actors with a certain level data privacy.
-The project now gathers five PhDs in three universities (DTU, TU Delft, UP Comillas) and three industrial partners (RTE, TTE and GRT Gaz) with the following actions:
+The 5 PhD topics respectively focus on:

-• Architecture a new fully open-source platform to model, optimise and better plan the future multi-energy system and relying on existing tools and models;
+• Architecture a new fully open-source platform to model, optimise and better plan the future multi-energy system, relying on existing tools and models;

 • Foster a living opensource project and community of users and developers to populate it and enrich it, taking advantage, when time comes, of new mathematical tools, increased computing ability, etc.